jerolimov/fixme.css/README.md

 # fixme.css

+Add the `fixme.css` to your html header and check your website.
+Search for red dashed borders which indicate different HTML issues.

 ## Use unpkg CDN

-Add the fixme.css to your html header:

 ```html
 <link rel="stylesheet" type="text/css" href="https://unpkg.com/fixme.css">
 ```

-Check your website and search for red dashed borders which indicate different HTML issues.

 ## Alternative hosts which provides the latest css file